dmpop/readiculous/README.md

 # Dependencies

-Readiculuos requires the [Pandoc](https://pandoc.org), [jq](https://stedolan.github.io/jq/), `wget`, and [Go-Readability](https://github.com/go-shiori/go-readability) tools.
+Readiculuos requires the [Pandoc](https://pandoc.org), [ImageMagick](https://imagemagick.org), [jq](https://stedolan.github.io/jq/), and [Go-Readability](https://github.com/go-shiori/go-readability) tools.

 # Installation and usage

-1. Install Pandoc, ImageMagick, jq, and wget.
+1. Install Pandoc, ImageMagick, and jq.
 To do this on Ubuntu and Linux Mint, run the `sudo apt install pandoc imagemagick jq wget` command.
 2. Readiculous comes bundled with the x86_64 precompiled binary of Go-Readability.
 For other platform, you have to compile it yourself.
 3. Clone the project's Git repository: `git clone https://github.com/dmpop/readiculuos`